 Dates and Location

 This course provides an overview of the methods to obtain a converged solution for cases with a large number of degrees of freedom, and/or nonlinearity.
-Attendees will learn techniques to develop converged solutions and reduce computational requirements for specific classes of problems.
+Attendees will learn how to make strategic changes to the default COMSOL® solver features to develop converged solutions and reduce computational requirements for various classes of problems.

-- Best practices for selection of solver settings to obtain converged solutions
+- Best practices for strategies to obtain converged solutions

 - Differentiation between classes of problems